mtikekar/notes/jupyter-notebook-git.md

 nbconvert, but use it at your own risk!

 I also intended for the two scripts to match with each other so that git status and git diff do not contradict each other.
+The complete installation is as follows:

+1. Symlink `nb2txt` and `nbclean` into some place on PATH e.g. ~/.local/bin
+2. `echo '*.ipynb diff=ipynb filter=ipynb' >> ~/.config/git/attributes`
+3. `git config --global diff.ipynb.textconv nb2txt`
+4. `git config --global filter.ipynb.clean nbclean`